guand/seng371-project1/README.md

 - Analyze more repos.
 - Come up with a better, more consistent way of classifying pull requests as feature additions.
 - Improve the scripts for reusability e.g. take repo names from a file input, or use Google Sheet API for automatically generating graphs.
+- Project size can be better measured than just LOC.

 ### 5.0 Project Management Information
 #### 5.1  Milestones